shaileshkhanna/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Algorithm
 1. Import the required Libraries.
-2.Import the csv file.
+2. import the csv file.
-3.Declare X and Y values with respect to the dataset.
+3. Declare X and Y calues with respect to dataset.
-4.Plot the graph using the matplotlib library.
+4. plot the graph using matplotlib library.
-5.Print the plot.
+5. print the plot.
-6.End the program.
+6. End the Program.

 ## Program:
 ```